davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

 ### Using a factory provider (recommended)

-Another way is to directly create an object implementing the interface and define an Angular's [`Provider`] to inject dependencies.
+Another way is to directly create an object implementing the interface and define an Angular [`Provider`](https://angular.dev/guide/di/dependency-injection-providers) to inject dependencies.
 Specifically, [a factory provider](https://angular.dev/guide/di/dependency-injection-providers#factory-providers-usefactory)

 Main benefit of this approach is **bundle size reduction** (see warning in previous section).
 Which is noticeable when writing many small managers.
 Which the library does and encourages you to do so.